logzio/logzio-python-handler/README.md

 - logs_drain_timeout - Time to wait before draining, regardless of the previouse setting
 - logzio_type - Log type, for searching in logz.io (defaults to "python")
 - appname - Your django app

+## Release Notes
+- 2.0.0 - Production, stable release.
+    - *BREAKING* - Configuration option logs_drain_count was removed, and the order of the parameters has changed for better simplicity.
+Please review the parameters section above.
+    - Introducing the LogzioSender class, which is generic and can be used without the handler wrap to ship raw data to Logz.io.
+Just create a new instance of the class, and use the append() method.
+    - Simplifications and Robustness
+    - Full testing framework
+- 1.X - Beta versions